Tingsters/PokeTime/README.md

 -   Keyboard - Any USB keyboard will work.
 I use foldable silicon keyboards like this ([https://www.amazon.com/Sungwoo-Foldable-Silicone-Keyboard-Waterproof/dp/B06WWM5TC6/](https://www.amazon.com/Sungwoo-Foldable-Silicone-Keyboard-Waterproof/dp/B06WWM5TC6/)).
 You can also just buy a basic keyboard like this one ([https://www.amazon.com/AmazonBasics-Matte-Keyboard-QWERTY-Layout/dp/B07WJ5D3H4/](https://www.amazon.com/AmazonBasics-Matte-Keyboard-QWERTY-Layout/dp/B07WJ5D3H4/)).
 -   Micro SD Card 4gb or higher

+This set of hardware is also compatible with the PhippyRescue kids workshop (which was made more recently), and it is also posted on my GitHub repository.